Coolangatta: Education

 Coolangatta State School is a government primary (Prep to Year 6) school for boys and girls at Stapylton Street (28.1720°S 153.5287°E).
 In 2018, the school had an enrolment of 184 students with 19 teachers (14 full-time equivalent) and 11 non-teaching staff (8 full-time equivalent).

-There is no secondary school in Coolangatta.
-The nearest secondary school is Palm Beach Currumbin State High School in Palm Beach to the north-west.
+There are no secondary schools in Coolangatta.
+The nearest government secondary school is Palm Beach Currumbin State High School in Palm Beach to the north-west.